Tarbo/tarbo.github.io/about.md

 ## Key Skills

-- **Machine Learning:** Expertise in supervised and unsupervised learning, model evaluation, and optimization.
+- **Machine Learning:** Expertise in fundamental supervised and unsupervised data science algorithms. .
 - **Data Analysis:** Proficient in data cleaning, visualization, and statistical analysis.
 - **Programming:** Python is my main programming language of choice but this is 2025, I can pick up any language in a jiffy.
 I can also do SQL if I need to.
+- **AI Project Architect:** Design end-to-end AI solution from conception to delivery
 - **AI Research:** Published research on generative adversarial networks and anomaly detection.
 - **Cloud Platforms:** Experienced with Azure Databricks and other cloud-based data platforms.